-According to the Uniform Prudent Management of Institutional Funds Act (UPMIFA), Section 51-8 of the Utah Code, the institution may appropriate for expenditure or accumulate so much of an endowment fund as the University determines to be prudent for uses, benefits, purposes, and duration for which the endowment was established.
-The endowment income spending practice at June 30, 2023, was 4% of the twelve-quarter moving average of the market value of the endowment pool.
+According to the UPMIFA, Section 51-8 of the Utah Code, the institution may appropriate for expenditure or accumulate so much of an endowment fund as the University determines to be prudent for uses, benefits, purposes, and duration for which the endowment was established.
+The endowment income spending practice at June 30, 2024 was 4% of the twelve-quarter moving average of the market value of the endowment pool.
 The spending practice is reviewed periodically and any necessary changes are made.
 In general, nearly all of the University's endowment is subject to spending restrictions imposed by donors.

 Interest Rate Risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The University's policy for managing its exposure to fair value loss arising from increasing interest rates is to comply with the Act or the UPMIFA and Rule 541, as applicable.
-For endowment funds, Rule 541 requires that investments be made as a prudent investor would, by considering the purposes, terms, distribution requirements, and other circumstances of the endowments and by exercising reasonable care, skill, and caution.
+For endowment funds, Rule 541 is more general, requiring only those investments be made as a prudent investor would, by considering the purposes, terms, distribution requirements, and other circumstances of the endowments and by exercising reasonable care, skill, and caution.